 - Sora Ma as Ruan Feng (阮凤).
 I wanted to slap her at times too.
 I don’t know.
 I just hate manipulative people.
 Sure, I felt sorry for her for having no choice and wanting to escape from wherever she felt threatened by.
 YET I hate manipulative people, using tears to get others to submit to their requests, etc.

 - Zhang Wei as Lin Ru Long (林如龙).
 He wasn’t the least bit funny if that was what they were aiming for.
 Or possibly they were trying to paint an image with people like him being so full of himself, etc.

 - George Young as James.
-OMG, he’s my favorite character in here among the supporting cast.
-He’s just so funny and cute.
-And the way the has his own way with cheering people up is just hilarious and lovable at the same time.
+OMG, he was my favorite character in here among the supporting cast.
+He was just so funny and cute.
+And the way the had his own way with cheering people up was just hilarious and lovable at the same time.
 Free hugs!
 LOL!
 That was so cute.
 I almost thought he fell for Yi Yi for real.
 NOT talking about the little “plan” they cooked up to deceive Zhen Bang, but at times it showed he was too caring.
-Yet it was just how he was, wanting to cheer others up and was just so easygoing, etc. I don’t know how he was in other dramas since it’s my first time watching him, but I found him convincing enough in here and does have charm to carry out his character.
+Yet it was just how he was, wanting to cheer others up and was just so easygoing, etc. I don’t know how he was in other dramas since it was my first time watching him, but I found him convincing enough in here and did have the charm to carry out his character.

 - Benjamin Heng and May Phua as Zheng Jian Ping and Su Xiao Lian.
 Didn’t care for them at all since I felt he deserved it because he did choose his fate.
 AND since she wanted someone to submit to all of her demands, that worked.
 Might be more realistic in some life situations.